[?] Subscribe To This Site

 Sponsored Links

-Outwitting pasteurellosis happens through consistent culling of all sick or carrier rabbits.
+Outwitting pasteurellosis happens through consistent culling of all sick rabbits.
 The animals that remain will be the ones with HEALTH fixed in their genetic code and immune systems.

 IF you’re willing to cull any rabbit that gets sick, whether you have a trio of meat rabbits in the backyard, or a show herd of a hundred or more, you can still have all healthy animals within two or three years by following these simple guidelines.
 And even if each litter contains just 1 healthy bunny in a litter of 8 to start out with, it IS possible to arrive at a healthy herd within several years.

-• Maintain a "no-mercy" rule in your barn.
-A rabbit who sneezes once goes on our ‘watch-list.’
+• Maintain a reasonable "no-mercy" rule in your barn.
+A rabbit that sneezes once goes on our ‘watch-list.’
 If it sneezes again, it goes to the top of the list.
 At the third sneeze, the rabbit goes out of the barn into our Sick Bay, until butchering day.

 • But be fair and reasonable - cull for disease, not for dust in the feed or nose in the water crock.

 • Resist the temptation to kid yourself - there are no *cold* germs that affect rabbits.
-If a rabbit is sneezing repetitively, it's not a cold, it's pasteurellosis.
+If an adult rabbit is sneezing repetitively, it's not a cold, it's pasteurellosis.

 Cages out of barn for cleaning and sunshine